nealcaren/jupyter-book/_build/getting_started/python.md

 ```

-Since this is a number, we can do standard math operations with it.
+Since the length of a string  is a number, we can do standard math operations with it.